 - Banana: For the best flavor and texture, use a ripe banana with some black spots.
 They are sweeter and more flavorful, enhancing the pancakes' taste.
 Just make sure they're not overly ripe to the point of being mushy and unpleasant.

-- Maple Syrup: I love maple syrup in this recipe.
-It gives the pancakes a browned exterior too.
+- Maple Syrup: The syrup gives the pancakes a browned exterior, too.

 Optional Toppings